 Paris Woman – Ensemble, Bluebell Girls – Top 10 Contender

 One Saturday night in 1978, I sat in our family room to listen to a record my parents had brought from a trip to Paris.
-They had arrived from their European trip earlier in the day and as they were unpacking, I saw the album.
-On its cover, a watercolour painting of a showgirl doing a high kick looked sophisticated.
+They had arrived from their European trip earlier in the day, and as they were unpacking, I saw the album.
+A watercolour painting of a showgirl doing a high kick on its cover looked sophisticated.

 “What is this?”

 “It’s the record from the show we saw at the Lido de Paris”, Mum answered as she kept unpacking.